-The presiding judges and court executive officers of the superior courts were informed of this year's grant opportunity on June 28, 2017.
-Courts submitted project action plans, which staff of the Judicial Council's Center for Families, Children & the Courts reviewed to confirm that the proposed projects met the requirements of addressing substance abuse issues and adhering to the Collaborative Justice Courts principles (see Attachment C, Guiding Principles of Collaborative Justice Courts).
+The presiding judges and court executive officers of the superior courts were informed of this year's grant opportunity on July 16, 2018.
+Courts submitted project action plans that staff of the Judicial Council's Center for Families, Children & the Courts reviewed for conformance with the requirements of addressing substance abuse issues and adhering to the Collaborative Justice Courts principles (see Attachment C, Guiding Principles of Collaborative Justice Courts).